<img src="https://ws.zoominfo.com/pixel/PMY3ZvbpZt27ywWwZSBB" width="1" height="1" style="display: none;">

 hero_angles

 There is no shortage of challenges for employers today to create a workplace culture that supports employee engagement and helps retain their best employees.
 Often employers think about their HR benefit programs and office social activities as starting points for improving morale.
 It’s less likely they take the time to understand the actual work being done by their employees, but they should.
-Automating and streamlining workplace processes can significantly improve employee engagement.
+Streamlining workplace processes can significantly improve employee engagement.
+When combined, continuous process improvement and employee engagement can lead to a synergistic approach that can significantly boost an organization’s performance.

-Before we start improving operational efficiency, it’s important to first identify there is a broken process.
-Symptoms of a broken process are wide-ranging, so we put together a list of 14 tell-tale symptoms.
+Before we can start improving operational efficiency, it’s important to first identify there is a broken process.
+The symptoms of a broken process are wide-ranging, but here are a few that often trigger a need for continuous process improvement.

-Once you know you have a broken process, process mapping is next.
-Process mapping is one of the first steps in streamlining a business process, and it really sets the stage for how you can impact employee satisfaction.
-The process map acts as your guide for effective decision-making with process automation.
-It will break down the work of your employees to the most basic steps to uncover inefficiencies that may cause errors, delays, and employee frustration.
+Once you know you have identified a broken process, process mapping is next.
+Process mapping is one of the first steps in streamlining a business process, and it really sets the stage for how you can impact employee engagement.
+The process map acts as your guide for effective decision making with continuous process improvement.
+It will break down the work of your employees into the most basic steps to uncover inefficiencies that may cause errors, delays, and employee frustration.

 The basic process mapping steps include: